morrownr/88x2bu/README.md

 The installation instructions that are provided are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.

 The installation instructions require that your system has access to the internet.
 There are numerous ways to enable temporary internet access depending on your hardware and situation.
 One method is to use tethering from a phone.
 Another method is to keep an ultra cheap adapter in your toolkit that uses an in-kernel (plug and play) driver.
-Here is one: https://www.canakit.com/raspberry-pi-wifi.html.
+Here is one: https://www.canakit.com/raspberry-pi-wifi.html

 The installation instructions require the use of the terminal.
-The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key).
+The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key)

 The installation instructions make use of DKMS.
 DKMS is a system utility which will automatically recompile and install this kernel module when a new kernel is installed.
 DKMS is provided by and maintained by Dell.